carlossilvazambrano/carlossilvazambrano.github.io/_pages/about.md

 ---
 permalink: /
-title: "Carlos Silva-Zambrano | Environmental Economist"
+title: "Carlos A. Silva | Environmental Economist"
 author_profile: true
 redirect_from:
   - /about/